FACorreiaa/go-poi-au-suggestions/solid.md

 1.  **Test the Integration:** Start with a simple REST endpoint call and verify data flows from your Go backend to SolidStart.
 2.  **Add Real-Time Features:** Implement WebSockets or SSE for live suggestions, using the examples above.
-3.  **Explore gRPC Internally:** If you expand WanderWiseAI to a microservices architecture, use gRPC for backend services (e.g., Recommendation Service calling User Service) while keeping REST for SolidStart.
+3.  **Explore gRPC Internally:** If you expand Loci to a microservices architecture, use gRPC for backend services (e.g., Recommendation Service calling User Service) while keeping REST for SolidStart.
 4.  **Monitor Performance:** Use OpenTelemetry (as mentioned in your stack) to trace API calls and WebSocket performance.

 If you meant something other than SolidStart by “Solid Star,” or if you want help with specific SolidStart features, gRPC integration, or anything else (like merging main again), let me know!
 I can also dive into your Go backend setup or provide more code examples.
 What’s next?